Skip to main content

 You will need the following documents (in pdf form) before you can submit your application:

-• Project plans, including site plans, floor plans, services, elevations, electrical plans
+• Project plans, including site plans, floor plans, drainage and services, elevations, electrical plans.

 • Supporting documents.
 This includes a Ground Report for any foundations or drainage, brace calculations, truss certificates, on-site wastewater details, engineers documents and calculations, cladding specifications (specific to the job and not the entire document), memorandum of design work etc.